Skip to main content

 • fibrous vegetable waste from pulp making (provided this happens on the site of waste generation and the heat generated is recovered)

-• wood waste (with the exception of wood waste which has been treated with wood preservatives or coatings containing halogenated organic compounds or heavy metals)
+• wood waste (except wood waste which has been treated with wood preservatives or coatings containing halogenated organic compounds or heavy metals)

 • cork waste